Robotics vs AI for Kids:

 The first AI program for kids in Alicante

-May cohort is full · Next session: July Summer Camp
+July camp is full · Next session: fall weekly program

 The short answer